wesleytoga/SENG8091-Assignment-1/README.md

    I will request actual client data or their projections
 4. **Their onboarding process for both employee and client is done manually or with paper** I will observe this since it's a physical meeting or ask for examples.

+### Assumptions About Tech and Tools
+5. **They don't use many digital tools.
+I would guess maybe just internet and spreadsheets.**
+   I will ask about their current setup
+6. **Their staff may not be tech savy but may be familiar with basic computer use** I will get a sense of this from talking to them
+7. **The daycares' budget might be tight.
+So, they will need a phased and affordable solution** I will ask what is realistic for them in terms of cost